-He is currently serving as the Chief-Editor of the international journal Electroanalysis and has been a member of the Advisory Editor Board of several international journals including ACS Nano, ACS Sensors, Analytica Chimica Acta, Advanced Electronic Materials, Advanced Materials Technologies, Talana, Applied Materials Today, Analyst, Sensors, Analytical Letters, Electrochemistry Communications, Analytical Instrumentation, Analytical Communications, Analysis Europa, Encyclopedia of Analytical Sciences, Current Topics in Analytical Chemistry and Croatio Chimica Acta, Current Analytical Chemistry, and Microfluidics & Nanofluidics.
+Wang has been the Founding Editor of the Wiley journal Electroanalysis, and served as its Chief Editor between 1988 to 2017.
+He has been a member of the Advisory Editor Board of several international journals including ACS Nano, ACS Sensors, Analytica Chimica Acta, Advanced Electronic Materials, Advanced Materials Technologies, Talanta, Applied Materials Today, Digital Medicine, Scientific Reports, ChemElectroChem, Research, Digital Medicine, Analyst, Sensors, Analytical Letters, Electrochemistry Communications, Small Structures, Analytical Instrumentation, Analytical Communications, Analysis Europa, Encyclopedia of Analytical Sciences, Current Topics in Analytical Chemistry, Current Analytical Chemistry, and Microfluidics & Nanofluidics.
 He has also served as the instructor of the ACS Short Course "Electrochemical Sensors,"and as a member of the commission for electroanalytical chemistry of IUPAC.